 Free and Reduced-Price Meals

 Sign up now!
 Children from households that meet federal income guidelines are eligible for free meals or reduced-price meals.
-Reduced-price meals cost each eligible student $0.25 for lunch and $0.25 for breakfast.
+Reduced-price meals cost each eligible student $0.25 for lunch or breakfast.
 To learn more about free or reduced-price meals and download an application, please visit our Free and Reduced-Meals page.
 Registering for this program is completely confidential.
 Even with our school being able to offer free meals for all students this year under at temporary USDA program, it is important to register for these benefits.

 Federal Nutrition Standards